FirmwGuy/CEP/docs/L1_BOND/topics/EXAMPLE-EDIT-CONTEXT.md

-# L1 Bonds & Coherence: Example – Editing Context
+# L1 Topic: Example – Editing Context

 ## Introduction
 To illustrate how Layer 1 will feel in practice, this walkthrough shows an enzyme responding to a document edit impulse.
 It claims the right beings, assembles a context describing the edit, and lets Layer 1 guarantee that all closure facets stay healthy.